uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 ### Computing MAR Hellinger errors

 For the MAR task, which asks for the marginal probability distributions of ***all*** unobserved variables, a method is needed to to account for the nature of the task as producing many distinct distributions of varying accuracy.
-For this, we use [Hellinger distance](https://en.wikipedia.org/wiki/Hellinger_distance) as error between approximated and true distributions.
+For each marginal distribution, we use [Hellinger distance](https://en.wikipedia.org/wiki/Hellinger_distance) as error between approximated and true distributions.
+The overall error is computed by taking the average of the error over all marginal distributions.

-For each MAR problem instance tested, we compute a per-instance average Hellinger error in the following way: <br>
+Namely, for each MAR problem instance tested, we compute a per-instance average Hellinger error in the following way: <br>

 $$
 \begin{align*}